 Dr Lee W. Jones is one of the world’s leading scientists within the field of exercise and cancer treatment.
-Photo: Hanne Eide Andersen /Kavli Trust
+Photo by Hanne Eide Andersen /Kavli Trust

 Elisabeth Edvardsen and Tormod Skogstad Nilsen have both been guest researchers financed through the Kavli Trust in collaboration with AKTIV Against Cancer.
-Photo: AKTIV Against Cancer.
+Photo by AKTIV Against Cancer.

-Dr. Lee W. Jones, Helle Aanesen, CEO of AKTIV Against Cancer with Solfrid Lind trustee of the board at Kavli Trust and Inger Elise Iversern, general manager of Kavli Trust during a project visit to New York in Autumn 2018.
+Dr. Lee W. Jones, Helle Aanesen, CEO of AKTIV Against Cancer with Solfrid Lind trustee of the board at Kavli Trust and Inger Elise Iversern, general manager of Kavli Trust during a project visit to New York, November 2018.